 A real bestseller and classic at Mondo Kaos is cactus dress.
 You love it and so do we, so now we get it home with print on a black background as well as white!

-In addition, we have a beautiful sloom dress from Seamstress of Bloomsbury with a bow pattern and a shirt dress with small discreet in the h.
+In addition, we have a beautiful sloom dress from Seamstress of Bloomsbury with a bow pattern and a shirt dress with small discreet dogs.
 Both are great novelty dresses for those who like the more discreet novelty look.

 Come and see the amazing dresses in the store, or see them online.
 We love the beautiful prints, and look forward to wearing them all summer long, whether it's for the beach, on holiday or just because ...